 Johnny Chung Lee

-I joined Google in 2011, and I am currently an Engineering Director leading a robotics effort in Google's machine learning division.
+I joined Google in 2011, and I am currently an Engineering Director in the AR/XR team focused on multi-modal AI systems for wearable devices, such as Project Astra.
 My areas of interest include machine learning, computer vision, sensors, robotics, and human-computer interaction.
 In my career, I've had the opportunity to work on the following projects:

-• Founded and lead Google Tango in 2013, a mobile computer vision effort to bring 6-DOF tracking and 3D sensing to mobile phones.
+• Founded and lead Google Tango in 2013, a mobile computer vision effort to bring 6-DOF tracking and 3D sensing to mobile phones, tablets, and headsets.
 This included the development and launch of multiple mobile phones incorporating 3D sensing and tracking.
-The technology from Tango has become ARCore for Android enabling mobile AR applications, and the Visual Positioning Service for Google Maps.
+The technology from Tango has become ARCore for Android enabling mobile AR applications running on billions of phones, and the Visual Positioning Service for Google Maps Geospatial API enabling global scale precision location and immersive content.

-• Lead the software team that developed 6-DOF tracking for Daydream VR headsets.
+• Lead the software team that developed 6-DOF tracking for Daydream VR headsets and future XR hardware.

 • Oversaw some hardware R&D efforts for VR/AR technologies, including novel tracking technologies, headset prototypes, optical technologies, and sensing algorithms.